 Other agrichemicals that are illegal to use are:

 - BHC (Benzene Hexachloride)

 - Nicotine Sulphate

 Endosulfan is a chemical used as an insecticide on crops and turf, in formulations.
-It is illegal to import, manufacture or use Endosulfan and formulations containing Endosulfan in New Zealand.
+It is illegal to import, manufacture, or use Endosulfan and formulations containing Endosulfan in New Zealand.

 The prohibition is the outcome of a formal reassessment of the chemical by the Environmental Risk Management Authority, as empowered under HSNO.

-The Safer Farms website provides a series of good practice guidelines to manage the risks on farm.
+The Safer Farms website provides a series of good practice guidelines to manage the risks on a farm.